| name | grill-me |

 Assess

-- Ask one opening calibration question only if the user's framing is unclear or internally thin.
+- Ask one opening calibration question only if the user's framing is unclear, internally thin, or not yet target-specific.

 - If the target is already explicit, do not waste a turn restating it.

-- Goal: understand what the user thinks they are trying to solve.
+- Goal: understand what the user thinks they are trying to solve and whether the named target is the right problem layer.

 -